 Just as we did on the deer fence, we added the top board first.
 Then the chicken wire at the bottom of the gate, stapled it along the outside two timbers, then secured the bottom two boards.
 A final board was added to the back of the gate at an angle running from the top side of the hinge to the bottom of the gate.
 This provides additional support for the gate and will keep it from sagging over time.

 And our deer fence was complete.

-As crazy has this quarantine season has been (whew!), it has allowed our family to tackle building a deer fence for our garden.
-It's done very well in keeping out all the animals so far.
-And not just the deer, but all the animals from what we can tell!
+It did very well in keeping out all the animals.
+And not just the deer, but all the animals from what we could tell!

-We still see deer every night in the farm behind our house and plenty of tracks in our yard.
-But so far no signs of the deer or animals touching the corn, bush beans, snap peas, cabbage lettuce, tomatoes, zinnia, or green peppers.
+We still would see deer every night in the farm behind our house and plenty of tracks in our yard.
+But no signs of the deer or animals touching the corn, bush beans, snap peas, cabbage lettuce, tomatoes, zinnia, or green peppers.

-I keep worrying that we'll wake up to a deer caught in the fence (eek!).
-But instead they're happily staying in the rest of our yard (meaning our veggies are happily growing).
+I kept worrying that we'd wake up to a deer caught in the fence (eek!).
+But instead they were happily staying in the rest of our yard (meaning our veggies were happily growing).

 We're by no means expert gardeners over here.
 But we do love our yard, tinkering outside, and planting just about anything green that we can convince to grow.

 If you'd like to see a few more of our garden projects, here you go: